karinagkhadi/curry-sauce/NY-shootings-analysis/README.md

 - [Shooting Incident Data from 2006 (NYC Open Data)](https://data.cityofnewyork.us/Public-Safety/NYPD-Shooting-Incident-Data-Historic-/833y-fsy8)
 - [List of hospitals (NYC Open Data)](https://data.cityofnewyork.us/Health/Hospitals/833h-xwsx)

+### what did we do?
+1. Data parsing
+2. Calculation of the distance to the nearest hospital for each incident
+3. EDA (exploratory data analysis)
+4. Visualisation and search for patterns
+5. Hypothesis testing
+6. Training ML model to predict shooting mortality based on the parameters of the incident
+7. Conclusions and interpretation of results

 <!DOCTYPE html>
 <html>
 <head>